Meaning of "Take What The Messenger Gives You"

 (55:2) He is the one who taught the Quran.

-God did not need any of Muhammad’s sayings (other than those He chose to be part of the last revelation) to clarify the message of the Quran to mankind after he passed away.
-The reason is that God Himself is the one who teaches the Quran, true knowledge or gnosis of the Qur'an comes from God and not a mullah.
+God Himself is the One who teaches the Quran, true knowledge or gnosis of the Qur'an comes from God and not a mullah.
 All wisdom comes from God:

 (2:151) "Like as I have sent to you a messenger from among you reciting to you Our proofs and increasing you in purity and teaching you the Writ and wisdom and teaching you what you knew not."

-Muslims claim that the Quran is not enough and that it is impossible to fully understand it, largely because of the lack of details regarding this religion they've invented called Islam, which is nowhere found in its very depths.
-Here, I refer to Islam, as this dogmatic religion that comprises of various rites (5 daily prayers for example) and beliefs (Hajj pilgrimage) that originated 200 years after Muhammad.
-Perhaps, this religion wasn't authorized by God?
+Muslims claim that the Quran is impossible to fully understand because of the lack of details regarding this brand called Islam, which is nowhere found in its very depths.
+Here, I refer to Islam, as this dogmatic brand or religion that comprises of various rites (5 daily prayers for example) and beliefs (Hajj pilgrimage) that originated many years after Muhammad.
+Perhaps, the reason why the details of these rituals are not in the Qura'n, is because they were never authorized by God to begin with!
 Why would God need 200 years to pass until the religion be complete or perfected?
 No, rather, the religion was perfected the very moment the last verse of the Quran was revealed.
-The radical Muslim is left in a cycle of his own delusion and assumptions:
+The radical fanatics are left in a cycle of their own delusions and assumptions:

 (6:114) Shall I seek other than God as source of law, when He is the One who revealed to you this Book (the Quran) fully detailed!
 And those whom We blessed with prior revelations (lit. “the Book”) know [for a fact] that it is the truth sent down from your Lord!
 Therefore, do not be among those who doubt.